Flutter-Buddies/README/README.md

 * **#mmm-reminder** - Get a reminder for the next upcoming MMM. **You will need to subscribe for the reminder EACH month**

 ### Live Programming
+* **live-coding-reminders** - Get a reminder for recurring live coding. **You will need to subscribe for the reminder EACH month**

-* **Pair Programming** Pair up and program with a pal.
+* **Pair Programming** - Pair up and program with a pal.
 You'll find that coding with a cuz is fun and helpful.
 You can flutter with a friend anytime, just hop in a wait for someone or ask around.
+* **Live Programming Channels** - We'll live code one of our group projects or something.
+* **HELP!** - Go here for live help, be sure to ask around for a helper.

 ### Flutter Talks (temporarily suspended)
 Flutter talks are regularly scheduled one or few to many edutainment talks driven by the community volunteers.
 Learn about things like state management, IDEs, project architecture, interesting widgets and packages, and anything that someone wants to share.